-I would like to announce an upcoming exhibit and extend an invitation to the opening reception on April 21, 2016.
+I would like to announce an upcoming exhibit and invite all to the opening reception on April 21, 2016.
 I have been photographing in and around Ayvalik for many years.
-One of my favorite subjects has been the olive trees.
-Most trees have character, olive trees manifest the most visible and varied character of them all.
+One of my favorite subjects has been olive trees.
+Most trees have character.
+Olive trees manifest the most visible and varied character of them all.
 Considered by many as eternal trees, they live centuries, even beyond millennia.

 On a couple of occasions, we traveled to the nearby Mt.
 Ida of the mythology fame.
-Its hills house pine forest of various kinds and towards the town Kalkim, there is a place known as Hanlar where rather old plane trees provide a show and shade for the visitors.
+Its hills house pine forests of various kinds, and towards the town Kalkim, there is a place known as Hanlar where rather old plane trees provide a show and shade for the visitors.
 The exhibit will include selections from the pine and plane trees as well.

 Dates, Times, Venue